OSMCha/osmcha-frontend/README.md

 2. (optional) before deploy, you might want to increment the version number of application.
     * We use `minor` for all non-drastic changes.
-    * The `patch` is reserved for tagging the release for the server (backend) to consume.
-More on this
+    * The `patch` is reserved for minor changes.
+    * We try to stick to sem-ver.
 ```bash
 npm version minor
 ```